December 1, 2018

 On January 25, the Alberta government announces that the Wainwright Dunes Ecological Reserve and the Dillberry Lake Provincial Park campground, hiking trails, and backcountry areas will be closed until the end of March while staff members work to limit the spread of chronic wasting disease.
 Chronic wasting disease is a fatal nervous system disease that alters the brain tissue of deer and elk.
 Affected deer and elk gradually lose weight and waste away.

 AWA repeatedly expresses opposition to the pending sale of leases within Parkland Dunes and requests that the Minister of Energy withdraw this lease offer.

 On June 6, protected land in Alberta’s Parkland Natural Region is tripled with the addition to the list of Alberta’s Special Places of Killarney-Reflex and Ribstone-Edgerton Natural Areas, combined with an extension to Dillberry Lake Provincial Park.

 On July 17, AWA expresses concern that intensive energy exploration, including drilling and road-building, will have negative impacts on the piping plover (“Protecting the Plover,” Calgary Herald).

 AWA works to build relationships with residents of Neutral Hills in hopes of garnering support for protective status.

-Energy Minister Neil Webber announces the approval of a Special Warrant to cover the costs of conducting a seismic program in the Wainwright Military Reserve.
+On November 12, Alberta’s Energy Minister announces the approval of a Special Warrant to cover the costs of conducting a seismic program in the Wainwright Military Reserve.
 Oil and gas rights will later be put up for public offer.

-In a letter to Donn Cline, Chairman, Wilderness Areas and Ecological Reserves Advisory Committee, AWA expresses concern for the Wainwright Dunes and encourages the Ecological Reserve designation.
+On April 12, in a letter to the Chairman of the Wilderness Areas and Ecological Reserves Advisory Committee, AWA expresses concern for the Wainwright Dunes and encourages the Ecological Reserve designation.